-CREATING A VIBRANT ECONOMY Table A.25 VE7 - VITALITY AND VIABILITY OF CENTRES Reasons for Alternatives Considered The SPPS states that the LDP should provide for a diverse offering ar clear which uses will be permitted in order to support and sustain vibra nd mix of uses to reflect local circumstances, and set out policies that make it ant centres.
+CREATING A VIBRANT ECONOMY Table A.25 VE7 - VITALITY AND VIABILITY OF CENTRES Reasons for Alternatives Considered The SPPS states that the LDP should provide for a diverse offering and mix of uses to reflect local circumstances, and set out policies that make it clear which uses will be permitted in order to support and sustain vibrant centres.
 Options Option 1 Within defined centres a portion of units will be maintained as class A1 shops.
-Change of use to other A class uses and non- retail uses will be managed Option 2 Do not manage the proportions allowed Summary Support the vitality and viability of centres by providing flexibility for diversity of use to address vacancy and other issues, including resiliency to competition from other centres.
+Change of use to other A class uses and non-retail uses will be managed Option 2 Do not manage the proportions allowed Summary No specific policy requirements.
+Markets would determine uses within centres.
 Social Effects Significant positive effects: Reducing deprivation and creating a more inclusive society by allowing a degree of flexibility for other uses, resulting in increased access to service and employment opportunities Minor negative effects: Increased vacancy rates, which may result in a proliferation of uses that could attract anti-social behaviour Economic Effects Significant positive effects: Adopting a flexible approach can support the economic development of Belfast as the regional economic driver, and improve access to employment opportunities Minor negative effects: Increased vacancy rates and fewer resiliencies to completion from other centres Environmental Effects No significant effects No significant effects Reasons for Selecting Preferred Option Option 1 allows the focus to be on managing the balance of uses within centres in accordance with the SPPS.
-It provides greater clarity on the type of uses that will be allowed and where, particularly how retail and non-retail, including community facilities, make up and contribute to a centre's role and function.
-Timescale of Impact Social: The negative effects are likely to be realised in the medium to Economic : The negative effects are likely to be realised in the mediur - Mitigation or enhancement A clear threshold of non-retail uses needs to be specified for particular offer.
+It provides greater clarity of uses that will be allowed and where, particularly how retail and non-retail, including community facilities, make up and contribute to a central function.
+Timescale of Impact Social: The negative effects are likely to be realised in the medium to Economic: The negative effects are likely to be realised in the medium Mitigation or enhancement A clear threshold of non-retail uses needs to be specified for particular offer.
 To limit impact from surface water from increased built form and r areas at the Local Plan Policies stage to ensure vibrancy and a strong retail d hardstanding, SUDS should be encouraged where possible.